2204Zero/Plagiarism_Checker/README.md

 - C++ checker: `checker.py` writes temp files, runs `bin/cpp_checker*`, and parses JSON output.
 If the binary is missing, the service returns `localScore: 0.0` and an error message.
 - Text handling: files are read as UTF‑8 with `errors="ignore"`; only `.txt` uploads are supported.
+- Matching engine:
+  - C++ checker preserves newlines and computes accurate line starts.
+  - Extends and merges contiguous spans; processes all target occurrences for a seed.
+  - Python refinement aligns matches to the longest equal block per line, merges equal regions in paragraphs, and performs sentence‑level matching line‑by‑line with spacing normalization.
+  - Deduplicates overlapping highlights, keeping the longest/highest‑priority entry.
+  - Real line numbers are derived from actual newline offsets for both source and matched positions.
 - In‑memory auth: backend stores users/tokens in dictionaries; this is for demo only and not production‑grade.
 - Health probe: frontend checks `GET /docs` and toggles a “connected/disconnected” badge in the Checker page.